A Foreigner’s Guide To Slovakian Beer

 Slovakian beer, however, is no worse than Czech beer.
 It could even be better!
 After all, there are no borders for tasty alcoholic beverages.
 Jot that down as a life lesson!

-A Brief, But Exciting History
+A Brief, but Exciting History of Slovakian Beer

 Matthias Corvinus is a Hungarian king who loved it so much that it was all he served on his wedding.
 And during other people’s weddings in his court, too.
-Imagine toasting to the bride and groom with beer instead of champagne!
-Although, to be fair, champagne did not exist back then.

-In the Banská Bystrica region, Tampliers themselves established a brewery or so says the legend.
+Either way, the Banská Bystrica region, Tampliers themselves established a brewery or so says the legend.
 This is a mining region and they found a lot of success there.
 Miners would call beer liquid bread and drink it all throughout the day.

-Beer was a surprisingly good choice for hydration and some extra calories.
-Back in those days, clean drinking water was not at all common.
 Even if you were drinking from a crystal-clear mountain spring, there was no telling if it wasn’t contaminated with bacteria and viruses.
-People who favoured beer didn’t have the same problem.
-Alcohol disinfects.
-And this is how day drinking saves people’s lives.
+People who favored beer didn’t have the same problem.

 Slovakian Beer Today